 Costa Rica Travel Consulting Nikki Solano

-A day on a Costa Rica coffee plantation
+A typical workday on a Costa Rica coffee plantation

 Pura vida!